concrete-evidence/concreteevidence/README.md

 ## getframe.py

-Useful for testing the camera, returns a single set of raw data from the Lepton.
+Useful for testing the camera; returns a single set of raw data from the Lepton.

 ## ce_datacollector.py